How to turn being a ‘Woman in Tech’ into a competitive advantage

 Improving diversity in all aspects of business

-As the CEO and Founder of Invigorate Platform, Stewart has been adamant about diversity being ingrained in the business from day one.
+As the CEO and Founder of Invigorate Platform, Lauren has been adamant about diversity being ingrained in the business from day one.

 The platform is an advisory marketplace that pairs growing businesses with expert advisors.
 The onboarding criteria for advisors sets a high bar - not just in terms of experience, but also in terms of diversity.